iHamsterball/stellaris_tech_tree/docs/LOCALIZATION.md

 )
 ```

 Then go to [index.html](templates/index.html), find this, and add or uncomment the language code and language name for the language you just made.
+Please add onclick event if there isn't one in comment.
 There are 2 `<li >`tags that are required to add totally.
 Note that the language code is linked by a minus sign instead of underscores.

 ```html
 <ul class="menulist">